-A Trailer For Bella Thorne’s New Horror Movie ‘I Still See You’ Show Her Nude And Afraid As A Ghost Scares Her
+A Trailer For Bella Thorne’s Horror Movie ‘I Still See You’ Shows Her Nude And Afraid As A Ghost Scares Her

 The next clip for I Still See You shows Bella Thorne in the shower as a voiceover states, “You’re awake.”
 As Hollywood Life points out, Thorne then falls naked from the tub as a ghost played by Richard Harmon scares her.
 The clip ends with the single word “Run” written on a fogged up mirror, setting an eerie scene for the viewer.

-The third clip for I Still See You, explains more of the ghostly elements of this movie.
+The third clip for I Still See You explains more of the ghostly elements of this movie.

 “Well, there’s a lot we still don’t understand, they might be playing out moments of their life, of their own death, but, no matter what, they can’t [communicate].”